 Loading... in the AACC College Catalog.

 As an electronic technician, you’ll be able to choose from a variety of exciting and interesting career paths—anything that involves a circuit board!
-Our graduates do testing, calibration, assembly and trouble-shooting for the home automation industry, gaming institutions, government contractors and more.
+Our graduates do testing, calibration, assembly and troubleshooting for the home automation industry, gaming institutions, government contractors and more.
 For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook.